aguslr/awesome-config/README.md

 ## About

-This repository stores my configuration of [Awesome WM][awesome], which is *a highly configurable, next generation framework window manager for X*.
+This repository stores my configuration of [Awesome WM][awesome], *a highly configurable, next generation framework window manager for X*.

 ## Getting the files